Do you listen to music? Of course, we all do.

 Even after 2010, many music magazines and websites ran with worn-out designs.
 Some (like The Quietus) focused on content rather than design, while others decided to just run without any redesigns.

 Pitchfork saw an opportunity to hit the refresh button.
-The publisher came up with “Cover stories” to conduct in-depth interviews with the music artists and present it in the way, they never did before.
+The publisher came up with “Cover stories” to conduct in-depth interviews with the music artists and present it in a way, they never did before.

 Especially, the story of Daft Punk has attracted several hundred thousand page views within a week of publishing.
 The average time on the page was more than six minutes.
 The publisher was moving away from the page view rat race and launching itself into the heart of the online music industry.

 Cover stories remain ad-free for now.
 But the publisher will likely monetize them soon.
-As we can’t just run standard display ad or video units, the publisher has been experimenting with new content ad formats that will go well with the stories.
+As we can’t just run standard display ads or video units, the publisher has been experimenting with new content ad formats that will go well with the stories.

 This isn’t the only instance where the publisher went off the track to do something creative.
 To celebrate its 15th anniversary, for example, the publisher asked readers to vote on their favorite albums from its reviews archive.

 Then, it curated an interactive infographic to show the results along with the full-screen creatives (not the standard ad sizes) from Converse.
-The only problem with the custom ad creatives and content formats is, they require a lot of time and money to scale up.
+The only problem with the custom ad creatives and content formats are, they require a lot of time and money to scale up.

 It’s true that you could charge more for the custom ads, but you need to work closely with an agency to get advertisers and a strong creative team to spit out cool creatives.
 Pitchfork always included or at least tried to include the custom ads into its monetization strategies.